brianjknight/Book-Database/src/main/resources/accomplishment-reflection-tracking.md

   * Created custom BookGenreDeserializer
   * Created BookGenreSeeder

+### Week 5
+* 3/17/23
+  * Restructure BookGenre so the field List<Genre> with embedded object is simply a String.
+  * Delete Genre model
+  * Reconfigure customer BookGenreDeserializer

 HOW DO I BUILD A PREDICATE WITH CRITERIABUILDER THAT SEARCHES A LIST OF OBJECTS?????
 *Separate enums for CONTAINS_GENRE and CONTAINS_AUTHOR??